Skip to content

 The Hermit Warbler (Setophaga Occidentalis) is an uncommon bird in North America.

-It breeds in the southwestern United States and Mexico and winters mainly in the southern United States.
+It breeds in the southwestern United States and Mexico, and winters are mainly in the southern United States.

 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, and heavily degraded former forests.